Updated March 25, 2022.

-So disorganization is my watchword for the moment, and it is, all too often, the word which describes how we handle our stashes, books, and supplies.
+So disorganization is my watchword for the moment, and it is, all too often, the word that describes how we handle our stashes, books, and supplies.

 While it’s wonderful to take all the time you need to become organized often we only have small bits of time to use.